 Introduction

-Reforming the economy and Russia's transition to the mainstream of world economic development suggest the need for an in-depth study of the processes that make up the core of market transformations, which include the formation and development of the securities market, their placement, resale, modification, redemption and other operations.
+Reforming the economy and Russia’s transition to the mainstream of global economic development presuppose the need for an in-depth study of the processes that form the core of market transformations, which include the formation and development of the securities market, their placement, resale, modification, redemption and other operations.”

-Commercial banks in the securities market can act as issuers of securities, intermediaries in transactions with securities and perform transactions with securities on their own behalf in order to receive income.
+Commercial banks in the securities market can act as issuers of securities, intermediaries in transactions with securities and carry out transactions with securities on their own behalf in order to generate income.

 Securities issued by commercial banks can be divided into two main groups: